A More Practical Way to Think About “Inner Child Healing”

-Then I opened my freezer, saw a bag of dinosaur-shaped chicken nuggets, and had the most honest inner child moment of my entire life.
+Then the freezer door opened, revealing a bag of dinosaur-shaped chicken nuggets, and suddenly the most honest version of inner child healing presented itself without ceremony.

 The Mood That Made Me Think I Needed Something “Deep”